Back to Blog

 Austria boasts an exceptional standard of living.
 International researchers consistently rank it among the best places to live, with a 2023 study placing the country #1 in the EU.
 Vienna, the capital city, has held the number one spot on the list of Most Livable Cities for an impressive ten years running.
 Austria also holds a strong record on press freedom and human rights.

 Moving countries always comes with pros and cons, and Austria is no exception.
 This comprehensive guide offers an overview of the most important factors to consider when planning your work-related relocation: the cost of living in Austria, visa and work permit requirements, job opportunities for non-German speakers, and social experiences that expats may go through.
-This will help potential newcomers to make informed decisions and possibly take a simplified path to work-related immigration via the EOR (Employer of Record) service.
+This will help potential newcomers to make informed decisions and possibly take a simplified path to work-related immigration with an EOR (Employer of Record) service.

 What is the cost of living in Austria?